huggingface/diffusers/examples/wuerstchen/text_to_image/README.md

 ## Prior training

 You can fine-tune the Würstchen prior model with `train_text_to_image_prior.py` script.
-Note that we currently do not support `--gradient_checkpointing` for prior model fine-tuning.
+Note that we currently support `--gradient_checkpointing` for prior model fine-tuning so one can utilize it for more GPU memory constrained setups.

 <br>